 For that reason, it’s important to realize that our homes, where we can exercise the most control over our surrounding space, is often the best place to ensure your day starts off bright.

+Absolutely not.
 For that reason, all home maintenance habits can positively reinforce good cognitive health, as this should be the one place we can release our most tense and negative feelings.
-Consider:

 Room To Breathe